 The Company borrows funds for short periods from the FHLB as an alternative to Federal Funds Purchased.
 The Company foresees short-term borrowings to be a continued source of liquidity and likely will continue to use these borrowings as a method to fund short-term needs.
-At December 31, 2015, the Company had the capacity to borrow up to \$166,840,812 from the FHLB and other financial institutions in the form of Federal Funds Purchased.
+At December 31, 2016, the Company had the capacity to borrow up to \$168,592,789 from the FHLB and other financial institutions in the form of Federal Funds Purchased.
 The Company generally will use these types of borrowings if loan demand is greater than the growth in deposits.
-In 2015, the Company retained its borrowings from the FHLB at \$20,000,000 and its Federal Funds Purchased at \$0.
-In 2014, the Company reduced its borrowing to \$20,000,000 from the FHLB and decreased its Federal Funds Purchased to \$0.
-In 2015, the balances in Securities Sold Under Agreement to Repurchase decreased \$10,128,588, or 8.9% to \$104,298,182.
-In 2014, these balances increased to \$114,426,770, an increase of \$32,005,989, or 38.8%.
+At December 31, 2016 and 2015, the Company retained its borrowings from the FHLB at \$20,000,000 and its Federal Funds Purchased at \$0.
+In 2016, the balances in Securities Sold Under Agreement to Repurchase increased \$45,984,730, or 44.1% to \$150,282,913.
+In 2015, these balances decreased to \$104,298,182, a decrease of \$10,128,588, or 8.9%.

-At the end of 2015, the Company had long-term debt in the amount of \$20,000,000 to the FHLB for advances and \$48,017 payable to the State of Mississippi for advances under the Mississippi Agribusiness Enterprise Loan Program.
+At the end of 2016, the Company had long-term debt in the amount of \$20,000,000 to the FHLB for advances and \$35,069 payable to the State of Mississippi for advances under the Mississippi Agribusiness Enterprise Loan Program.
 This program provides interest-free loans to banks to fund loans to qualifying farmers.
 Farmers that qualify for the program receive 20% of their loan at zero interest.
 When the loan is repaid, the State of Mississippi receives 20% of the principal payment, which is equal to the amount advanced by the state, and the Company retains the balance of the principal payment.

-The remaining maturity schedule of the long-term debt at December 31, 2015 is listed below.
+The remaining maturity schedule of the long-term debt at December 31, 2016 is listed below.